 Latest Knotweed News

 After 10 years of LWC-led knotweed control in the Luckiamute Watershed, grant funding through the Oregon Watershed Enhancement Board (OWEB) officially ended on December 31, 2019.
 But the story doesn't end here.
-Watershed residents and landowners have an important role to play in preventing this highly invasive noxious weed from regaining its foothold along our streams and rivers!
+The LWC has secured limited funding to continue controlling knotweed in select areas in 2023, and we will continue to seek funding for future years as well.
+But we need YOUR help too!
+Watershed residents and landowners have an important role to play in preventing this highly invasive noxious weed from regaining its foothold along our streams and rivers.
 Please take a moment to visit our knotweed resources page and learn how you can identify and effectively control knotweed on your land.

 |